MaxF12/ietf-dorms-cluster/draft-ietf-mboned-ambi.md

 ## Overview

 ### Joining a manifest stream
 Multicast receivers wishing to learn if the multicast stream supports AMBI may use DORMS to discover metadata specific to that stream.
-If supported, the metadata will include, in accordance with the YANG model (see {{ref-yang}}), the following parameters:
+If supported, the metadata will include a manifest-stream entry that, in accordance with the YANG model (see {{ref-yang}}), has the following parameters:

 #### ID
 The Manifest ID referenced in a manifest.